 Articles

 November 04, 2016 | By JEREMY TALCOTT

 One thing that nearly all Californians agree on is that the price of housing in this state is too high.
 The relentlessly rising prices are unmistakable evidence of a housing shortage: not enough homes are built to meet the rising demand.
-Husband and wife entrepreneurs Shelah and Jonathan Lehrer-Graiwer thought they could help meet that … ...
+Husband and wife entrepreneurs Shelah and Jonathan Lehrer-Graiwer thought they could help meet that demand when ...

+Articles